Dima-Bulgakov/Dima-Bulgakov/README.md

 =====================
 iOS Developer
 -------------
+I started programming in September 2021, transitioning from a career in architecture.
+I began with UIKit and later moved on to SwiftUI.

+I have commercial experience in developing a project from start to finish—an offline music app that allows importing music in different ways.
+Now, I'm looking for a new job as an iOS Developer to apply my skills in designing and developing apps.

 ## Languages <!-- and Tools -->
 <a href="https://developer.apple.com/swift/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/swift/swift-original.svg" alt="swift" width="40" height="40"/> </a> </p>